farm-fe/farm/README.md

 ---

 ## Intro
-The Farm is a super-fast web-building tool written in Rust.
+Farm is a super-fast web-building tool written in Rust.
 Benchmark against other tools (using Turbopack's benchmark, 1000 React components) as shown below:

 ![xx](./assets/benchmark.png)